blockfrost/blockfrost.dev/docs/overview/plans-and-billing.md

 ### Cancelling subscription

 You have to be logged in order to perform the cancellation.
-Click **CANCEL SUBSCRIPTION** and confirm your choice after carefully reading and acknowledging the popup.
+Click **Downgrade Subscription** on STARTER plan and confirm your choice after carefully reading and acknowledging the popup.

 To be able to cancel subscription, make sure the number of your projects is smaller or the size of the new Plan (i.e. 0 or 1).